oorestisime/oioannou/app/content/blog/cyprus-self-employed-vs-tld-2025.md

 tags: ["Tax", "Cyprus", "self-employed", "ltd"]
 ---

+> Read also the [follow up article](/blog/cyprus-tax-reform-2026/) discussing the tax reform implications

 ## 1 Why compare right now?

 Whether you sell mobile apps to international audience, build a SaaS for Limassol cafés, or bill a local agency by the hour, the Cyprus tax rules you face are identical.
 Your only structural choice is: